hyoo-ru/mam_mol/vary/readme.md

 - **Total deduplication**: equal strucrures are stored as links to first entry.
 - **Intergated schema**: schema always stored with data.
 - **Structural typing**: data mapped to classes by schema.
-- **Direct Acyclic Graph model**: same strucures may have different placements without cost.
+- **Direct Acyclic Graph model**: same structures may have different placements without cost.

 ## Comparison